slatedocs/slate/source/includes/_errors.md

-404 | Not Found -- The specified resource could not be found - please check your project_id 405 | Method Not Allowed -- You tried to access a resource with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 429 | Too Many Requests -- You're requesting too many resources!
+404 | Not Found -- The specified resource could not be found - please check your project_id 405 | Method Not Allowed -- You tried to access a resource with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 422 | Unprocessable Entity - Your parameter values are wrong or missing.
+429 | Too Many Requests -- You're requesting too many resources!
 Slow down!
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarially offline for maintenance.
 Please try again later.